-Because we usually make the new maximum allowed annual contribution at beginning of each year for Mrs. T's TFSA, the excess amount was never absorbed by the additional unused TFSA contribution room in the following years.
-Since Mrs. T's TFSA portfolio has done reasonably well, our honest mistake resulted a tax penalty close to $1,500.
+Because we usually make the new maximum allowed annual contribution at beginning of each year for Mrs. T’s TFSA, the excess amount was never absorbed by the additional unused TFSA contribution room in the following years.
+Since Mrs. T’s TFSA portfolio has done reasonably well, our honest TFSA over contribution mistake resulted a TFSA tax penalty close to $1,500.
 Ouch!

 Mrs. T asked the CRA agent what to do during the phone conversation and learned that we should withdraw the over contribution amount immediately, send a cheque with the full tax penalty amount owed, and a letter with explanation and plead for our case.
 This is exactly what we did.

-What to do when I over contributed TFSA
+Step-by-Step Guide on what to do when over contribute to TFSA

 In case you want to see a step by step summary of what we did for over contributing TFSA